ofadipe/WDI_Assignment1/documentation.md

 Here are the official results from the test.
 ![Lighthouse Results](wdi_screenshots/screenshot30.png)

-Officially it is a Progressive Web App, and if you want to see the full results please check the lighthouse folder which has a HTML and JSON files with the full results.
+Officially it is a Progressive Web App, and if you want to see the full results please check the [lighthouse folder](lighthouse_results) which has a HTML and JSON files with the full results.

 ### GTmetrix Test Results
 I used GTmetrix to provide insight on how well the website loads and provides actionable recommendations on how to optimise it.

 After going through the results, I was surprised by the results and the main issue was the total page size which was a bit above average.
 One of the recommendations was to optimise the images.
-The full results of this can be found in the GitHub repo
+The full results of this can be found in the GitHub repo [here](GTmetrix-report-wdi-autoura-assignment.firebaseapp.com-20190422T100422-F3DI4P33-full.pdf)

 ### Loading Animation
 I added a loading animation which I got from <https://loading.io/css/> which appears on the home page.
 Which you may notice briefly when you first load the home page.